 This is a place which has an abundance to offer away from the seaside.
 However for travelers leaning towards a Hawaiian holiday, there’s still many great beaches where you can enjoy that famous laid-back surfer vibe.

 Some of our favorites include the less well-known Waimea Bay Beach on Oahu, and the stunning Hanalei Bay on Kauai island.
 For great snorkeling and the chance to see turtles, then visit Hanauma Bay on Oahu.

-The Hawaiian island of Kauai was the backdrop for the film Jurassic Park, so expect great hiking and walking trails that will take you back in time.
+This island was the backdrop for the film Jurassic Park, so expect great hiking and walking trails that will take you back in time.
 A superb walking and hiking in Hawaii book – such as this one – would be a great addition to your suitcase.

-Tahiti has some wonderful beaches, and one of our favorites is Plage de Toaroto.
+Tahiti has some wonderful beaches – many with fantastic all-inclusive resorts beside them – but one of our favorites is Plage de Toaroto.
 This gorgeous stretch of white sand is a perfect place to relax for the day.
 The water at this beach is also calm, and a great spot for swimming and snorkeling.

 A quirk of Tahiti is the island’s many black sand beaches – a byproduct of volcanic activity.
 Lafayette beach is one of the best on the island.
 The sand is soft and comfy, and the beach a real sight to behold.

 Tahiti is also well-known for Teahupoo Lagoon, where the world’s most prolific surfers come to test their skills on the island’s famous sharp reef breaks.

 However Tahiti has much to offer away from the coast too.
 This volcanic island is perfect for jungle trekking, hiking up mountains, and swimming in waterfalls.

 One of our favorite hikes is Aorai Mountain, although it’s recommended for experienced hikers only.
 However throughout the island there are great trails to explore.